La-Jolla-Pines-Team/Webapp/README.md

 Hao Cheng

 # Functionality
-Users can register their emails on the iquote web page and can expect to receive (if our server is not under maintenance) daily feed of inspirational quotes and soul-healing images.
+Users can register their emails on the iquote web page and receive feed of inspirational quotes and soul-healing images after clicking the Email Demo button.
 Link to iQuote app:
 https://www.lajollapines.com/webapp/iquote